-The ground-breaking research found that autistic students have the worst educational outcomes of any students with a disability, with almost all (97%) facing difficulties in their education and more than half (56%) saying they’ve been treated unfairly.
+The research found that Autistic students have the worst educational outcomes of any students with a disability, with more than half (56%) saying they’ve been treated unfairly to some degree.

-The research shows 35% of autistic students achieve Year 10 or below, compared with 17% of the general student population, and are 50% less likely to obtain a bachelor’s degree compared to students with other disabilities.
+We know that Autistic students are 50% less likely to obtain a bachelor’s degree compared to students with other disabilities.

-Additionally, more than 50% of Australians believe or are unsure if schools can refuse to enrol autistic children, demonstrating that autistic students face barriers in accessing an education before they even reach the school gate.
+Additionally, the research shows that more than 50% of Australians believe or are unsure if schools can refuse to enrol Autistic children, demonstrating that Autistic students face barriers in accessing an education before they even reach the school gate.

 Despite the report’s disturbing results, there is strong public support for much needed change, with 74.1% of Australians agreeing that schools should make adjustments to improve the educational experiences and outcomes for Autistic students.